mooazsayyed/JavaApplication/README.md

 **ArgoCD**: GitOps-based continuous deployment tool hosted on Azure deploys on the Kubernetes cluster.<br>
 **Prometheus & Grafana**: Both hosted on the EC2 instance alongside Jenkins for system monitoring and visualization.<br>
 **Key Features**
-Automated build, test, and deploy pipeline.
+Automated build, test, and deploy pipeline.<br>
-Static code analysis using SonarQube.
+Static code analysis using SonarQube.<br>
-Container vulnerability scanning with Trivy.
+Container vulnerability scanning with Trivy.<br>
-Continuous deployment with ArgoCD.
+Continuous deployment with ArgoCD.<br>
-Real-time monitoring and dashboards using Prometheus and Grafana.
+Real-time monitoring and dashboards using Prometheus and Grafana.<br>

-**Setup Instructions
+**Setup Details**
-**1. Jenkins
+1. Jenkins
 Installation: Jenkins is deployed on an EC2 instance.
 Plugins: Ensure the following plugins are installed:
 Git